junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 1.24

 > Dean turns nine today.
 We're on the move, <u>so he might not finish third grade.
 He calls himself the New Kid all the time.
-HE's been in three schools already this year.</u> Who knows how mnay more?
+He's been in three schools already this year.</u> Who knows how many more?

 It's still January and he's already in three schools.
 And he's probably not going to finish third grade.
 He's nine.